What to Wear to a Wedding: The Ultimate Guide to Wedding Dress Codes

 Black Tie Optional Wedding Attire: Men will wear tuxedos or another formal suit, complete with a formal tie and pocket square.
 Women will wear floor-length evening dresses, but not necessarily gowns.

 White Tie Wedding Attire: The most formal dress code.
 Men will wear a white bow tie with their tuxedo, women will wear a floor-length gown.

-Creative Black Tie: This is a fairly new and less-often suggested wedding dress code can feel difficult to decode but is very fun!
-Men would wear black-tie attire paired with bold accessories while the women would wear formal wear in bolder colours or with unique elements such as beading.
+Creative Black Tie: This is a fairly new and less-often suggested wedding dress code that can feel difficult to decode but is very fun!
+Men would wear black-tie attire paired with bold accessories while the women would wear formal wear in bolder colors or with unique elements such as beading.
 This is appropriate for themed weddings.

 Semi-formal Wedding Attire

 Semiformal Wedding Attire: This is just a simple way to say go for something middle of the road.
 Men should wear a suit and tie– typically a dark suit is best.
 Women should wear a nice dress, but not a ballgown.

 Cocktail Wedding Attire: Men should wear a suit, but feel free to be a little less formal with colorful accessories.
 Women should wear a nice cocktail dress.
 If a city wedding in a metropolitan area, a little black dress may be appropriate.

 Beach-formal Wedding Attire: A hybrid dress code that describes a dressy beach wedding.
 For the men, a lightweight suit with an open jacket and collar will suffice, especially in hot and humid climates.
 Wear something easy, breezy, and chiffon will likely do the trick for the ladies.